Sign Language in VR

 Following similar VR caption studies, eight participants were recruited for testing.
 Recruitment primarily focused on conducting testing with a representative sample of participants, including sign language users and people interested in learning sign language.
 A more general approach to recruitment of participants with diverse capabilities was followed rather than following a disability medical model approach focused solely on impairments.

-Demographic data was obtained for participants, half of who were female, showing an age range between 24 and 64 years old.
+Demographic data were obtained for participants, half of who were female, showing an age range between 24 and 64 years old.
 Testing took between 45 to 85 minutes per participant.
 There were no technical issues during the experiment and no testing conditions caused undue discomfort.

 Findings & Discussion